 It has a traditional “Les Paul type” design but with a nice variation, by having a cutaway to reach the 20th through 22nd frets.
 The neck is turned with a thinner and more curved “C” neck, which differs from the Epiphone in that it's more comfortable.

 The hardware is gold-colored, with ESP bridge design LH-150B that is very precise when adjusting the string spacing for better tuning.
 The tuning keys are conventional, but of very good quality.

 Very good.
-This instrument has a great sound and it is due to the quality of its microphones (ESP designed LH-150N) for the bridge and (ESP designed LH-150B) for the neck.
+This instrument has a great sound and it's due to the quality of its microphones (ESP designed LH-150N) for the bridge and (ESP designed LH-150B) for the neck.
 These microphones are dual coil, which is why they are so powerful, but with a warmth that is hard to find in many guitars.

-What we don’t like so much is that despite being a more modern guitar than a “Les Paul” it still keeps the same potentiometer configuration, where a logarithmic Pot (B 500K) is for the master volume, a logarithmic Pot (B 500K) is for the bridge mic volume and a linear Pot (A 250K) is for the tone control (bass, mid, brightness).
+What we don't like so much is that despite being a more modern guitar than a “Les Paul”, it still keeps the same potentiometer configuration, where a logarithmic Pot (B 500K) is for the master volume, a logarithmic Pot (B 500K) is for the bridge mic volume and a linear Pot (A 250K) is for the tone control (bass, mid, brightness).

 The LTD EC-256 BLK electric guitar is a guitar that has the traditional design of an Epiphone with the ESP stamp and offers a superior sound quality.
 Find the best Thomann prices.